 When dealing with high-net-worth and/or high-stakes clients, the lawyer should explore and discuss the roadmap for – and benefits of – settling the divorce out of court.

 For many high-stakes clients, discretion and privacy is of the utmost importance.
 The breadwinning spouse is often concerned that their financial disclosure, net worth, and details regarding their income will become available to the public through the court file, including being visible to business competitors.
 Moreover, the parties are often concerned about their private affairs becoming known to the public, potentially jeopardizing their social status, and in the case of a high-profile client, becoming local and/or national news.
-Therefore, when dealing with a high-net-worth and/or high-profile client, the lawyer should explore and discuss the roadmap for – and benefits of – a pre-suit settlement.
+Therefore, when dealing with high-net-worth and/or high-stakes clients, the lawyer should explore and discuss the roadmap for – and benefits of – a pre-suit settlement.

 Assessing the Issues

-During their initial consultation with a high-net-worth/high-profile client, a lawyer should assess whether the issues require a case to be filed immediately.
+During their initial consultation with high-net-worth/high-stakes clients, a lawyer should assess whether the issues require a case to be filed immediately.
 For example, if there are urgent child-related issues that require a client to come before the court, then the case likely cannot be negotiated and settled pre-suit.
 Perhaps the client is in need of immediate injunctive relief for protection against a spouse’s intentional secreting or divesting of marital funds, again requiring a case to be filed immediately.
 However, in many instances, all issues of the case – including parenting and economic – can be negotiated and settled pre-suit in accordance with the following practice procedure.

 Contacting the Other Side